ShimmiChristo/shimmin-blog-starter/content/players/blake/index.md

 handicap: 12
 ---

-A new member in 2024, A friend of RJ and Craig.
+A new member in 2024, A cousin to Blue team members.
 A possible secret agent man.